selslim-dev/selslim-dev/README.md

 ## 💼 Experience

-**Software Engineering Intern** — [Company Name]
-📅 [Start Month Year] – Present · Part-time (~3 days/week)
+**Software Engineering Intern** — [Bab 08 coworking and consulting] 📅 [Juin 2026] – Present · Part-time (~3 days/week)

-- [Add a bullet about what you actually work on — e.g. frontend features, bug fixes, code reviews]
-- [Add a bullet about tools/stack used on the job]
-- [Add a bullet about a specific contribution or task you're proud of]
+- [Redesigning and rebuilding the company's websites]
+- [Adding meaningfull functionalities and complete control of the website via personal dashboard]
+- [Changing the face of the company online and making it more professional]

 `[Add relevant skill tags, e.g. Git · REST APIs · Agile]`